Services of the PCA

 - The PCA carries out evaluations on behalf of the

-- It submits to the CC issues which should be examined as part of the parliamentary overview.
+- It indicates to the CCs issues, which it considers should be examined in depth as part of

-- It is mandated by the CCs to monitor the quality of internal evaluations carried out by the administration and their application within the decision-making processes.
+- It monitors on behalf of the CCs the quality of evaluations initiated by the Federal Administration itself, and their application within decision-making processes.

-parliamentary committee, the effectiveness of measures taken by the federal authorities.
+parliamentary committees, conduct evaluations on the effectiveness of measures taken by the Confederation.